 Ectoparasites Women infected with HIV that have pediculosis pubis or scabies should receive the same treatment as noninfected women.
 How do the diagnosis and management of menopausal symptoms differ between HIV-infected women and non-HIV-infected women?
 How should HIV-infected women be counseled about transmission prevention?
 What is the role of preexposure prophylaxis and postexposure prophylaxis in preventing HIV transmission?

-What methods of contraception are the most effective for women with HIV, and what methods are contraindicated?
+go to link What methods of contraception are the most effective for women with HIV, and what methods are contraindicated?
 Combined Hormonal Contraception and Progestin-Only Pills The co-administration of the nonnucleoside reverse transcriptase inhibitor efavirenz with combined hormonal contraceptives may lead to decreases in contraceptive hormone levels Contraceptive Implants Efavirenz may decrease the efficacy of contraceptive implants — Emergency Contraception Emergency contraception, including emergency contraceptive pills progestin-only, ulipristal acetate, and combined oral contraceptives and the copper IUD, should be offered to HIV-infected women in appropriate cases, just as it would be offered to women without HIV.

 How should patients who are planning to become pregnant be counseled in order to achieve optimal maternal and fetal health?
 Are there special considerations when caring for adolescents with HIV?